juchiyu/InClassExamples/README.md

    - data are counts

-2. The punctuation data of authors in English literature (extracted from the Gutenberg Project package in R)
+2. The punctuation data of authors in English and French literature (extracted from the Gutenberg Project package in R)

     o rows: authors of interest